JgC24/Jiggy-s-Cut-24/README.md

 ### Installation:

 1. Download the Wabbajack file
 2. Run Wabbajack and click install form drive.
-Select the wabbajack file you downloaded , chose the installation and downloads folder you desire and click start.
+Select the wabbajack file you downloaded ,installation and downloads folders and click start.

 ### Post-Installation:

-1. Open the installation folder you chose and file ModOrganizer2.exe .
+1. Open the installation folder of the modlist and find ModOrganizer2.exe .
 This is the launcher for the modlist.
 2. Run Mod Organizer, set CPU affinity.
 3. Check the Optionals Seperators to see which mods you want enabled or not
-4. Start the game by running JC Test.
+4. Start the game by running Skyrim - JC Test Version.

 ### Key-binds
 ![](https://github.com/JgC24/Jiggy-s-Cut-24/blob/main/Keybinds.png)